Multivariate Analytic Combinatorics for Cost Constrained Channels: Multivariate Singularity Analysis

-The singularities $(1,y_0)$ with $|y_0|<\rho_G(1)$ are not roots of $\det(\bI-y\bP_G(x))$ as $\rho_G$ is an Eigenvalue of $\bP_G$ of largest modulus.
-Thus, near these points the zero set of the denominator is locally the zero set of the factor $1-x$ and is therefore smooth (algebraically, the partial derivative with respect to $x$ is non-zero at these points).
-These points can never be critical because the partial derivative of $H_G(x,y)$ with respect to $y$ vanishes at any such point. \end{proof} \begin{lemma} Let $G$ be a strongly connected and cost-diverse graph.
-Then, the critical point equation \mbox{$\alpha x \rho_G'(x) = \rho_G(x)$} has a positive real solution $x_0$ if and only if
+The singularities $(1,y_0)$ with $|y_0|<1/\rho_G(1)$ are not roots of $\det(\ve{I}-y\ve{P}_G(x))$ as $\rho_G$ is an eigenvalue of $\ve{P}_G$ of largest modulus.
+Thus, near these points the zero set of the denominator is locally the zero set of the factor $1-x$ and is therefore smooth (algebraically, the partial derivative with respect to $x$ is nonzero at these points).
+These points can never be critical because the partial derivative of $H_G(x,y)$ with respect to $y$ vanishes at any such point. \end{proof} Notice that the derivative $\rho_G'(x)$ in the statement of Lemma~\ref{lemma:singularities:critical:smooth} should crucially be understood with respect to real-valued $x$.
+The complex derivative does not necessarily exist, since the spectral radius is the largest magnitude of all eigenvalues, \mbox{$\rho_G(x) = |\lambda_0(x)|$}, and the magnitude function is not complex differentiable on the whole complex plane. \begin{lemma} Let $G$ be a strongly connected and cost-diverse graph.
+Then the critical point equation \mbox{$\alpha x \rho_G'(x) = \rho_G(x)$} has a positive real solution $x_0$ if and only if